Summit County ski area COO breakfast draws crowd, anticipation | SummitDaily.com

 Guests of the annual ski area chief operating officer breakfast received a welcome gift of some fresh flurries upon arrival to Copper Mountain Resort Tuesday morning, which set the tone nicely for the morning’s festivities.

-For at least two decades, the event has functioned as the official kickoff to the ski season, offering attendees up-to-date insights into their favorite Summit County hills over eggs, bacon and mimosas for those so inclined.
+For at least two decades, the Summit Chamber of Commerce-hosted event has functioned as the official kickoff to the ski season, offering attendees up-to-date insights into their favorite Summit County hills over eggs, bacon and mimosas for those so inclined.
 The meeting of industry diehards hit all the high notes and had snowsport enthusiasts anxiously anticipating the five resorts’ respective opening days.

 Ralf Garrison, director and principal of Denver-based lodging analysis specialists DestiMetrics, also spoke and acted as emcee.
 He addressed the resort region growth opportunities, which garnered optimism throughout the sell-out conference center, but the biggest cheers of the morning were of course reserved for mentions of snow.